astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_model_factory_source_notes.rst

 .. _subhalo_model_factory_tutorial:

 ****************************************************
-Source code notes on the `SubhaloModelFactory` Class
+Source code notes on `SubhaloModelFactory`
 ****************************************************

 This section of the documentation provides detailed notes